aryan68125/To_do_version_2/README.md

 # To_do_version_2
+This is a to-do list web application, which allows you to keep track of your daily tasks.

 To_do app using class based Views .
 User registration using email verification method , forgot password verification link via email and user login functions added to the app from the previous version. demonstrates basic create , update and delete functionality

 User Registration page